digital-fireworks/CollectionAndTableViewCompatible/README.md

 You can find an example project demonstrating the use of `CollectionAndTableViewCompatible` [here](https://github.com/jayway/CollectionAndTableViewCompatibleExample).

 ### CocoaPods
-If you are using CocoaPods you can run the example project by ading the pod (see below) and running `pod install` from the Example directory.
+If you are using CocoaPods you can run the example project by adding the pod (see below) and running `pod install` from the Example directory.

 ## Requirements